MAPIRlab/GasSourceLocalization/README.md

 "particle_filter"

-Make sure to set move_base to use the global_planner/GlobalPlanner plugin rather than navfn, since the implementation of the algorithms utilize the make_plan service.
+Make sure to set move_base to use the global_planner/GlobalPlanner plugin rather than navfn, since the implementations of the algorithms utilize the make_plan service.